microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 * `Layout` is `RowMajor` or `ColMajor`
 * The matrix scope must be `Wave` or `ThreadGroup`
 * The resource handle must be an UAV RWByteAddressBuffer
+* Alignment must be a multiple of 128

 ```llvm
 declare void @dx.op.linAlgMatrixStoreToMemory.[MatTy].[Ty](